Here is an overview of Steve’s documentary and oral history work.

 The Globe to Globe Shakespeare Festival – 37 Plays, 37 Languages at Shakespeare’s Globe Theater, London – Head Interviewer, Steve Rowland

-Time Out of Joint: Teaching Shakespeare in Prison – a feature documentary film, in progress, expected completion, early 2017
+Time Out of Joint: Teaching Shakespeare in Prison – a feature documentary film, in progress, expected completion, late 2018

 The Life of Dr. Irena Hausmanowa-Petrucewicz – an oral history of a remarkable Polish physician whose life spanned the tumult of Poland during the 20th Century.